GREETINGS

 SELECTED CREDITS

 I am probably best known for mixing (and recording) Clairo’s hugely successful third album Charm, and for mixing Norah Jones’ Grammy-winning album Visions.
-This has lead to recent mix work for both major label (Leon Bridges, Lexa Gates, Kelly Clarkson) and indie artists (Melody’s Echo Chamber, Otis Kane, Paul Schalda).
-Previously (and ongoing), I spent many years recording and mixing influential underground records for the same producers (Leon Michels and co.), with artists like Lee Fields & The Expressions, El Michels Affair, Budos Band, Charles Bradley and Menahan Street Band, Lady Wray, The Shacks, Brainstory, and others on small, vinyl-centric labels like Big Crown Records and Daptone.
-Mainstream producers with their ear to the ground, chiefly Mark Ronson and Andrew Wyatt, took note of the great sounds on these taste-making releases and will occasionally involve me in their big-time albums (Adele, Lady Gaga, Dua Lipa, Miley Cyrus, etc.) and film scores (Barbie, The Last Showgirl, F1).
+This has lead to recent mix work for both major label (Leon Bridges, Lexa Gates, Kelly Clarkson) and indie artists (Melody’s Echo Chamber, 54 Ultra, Otis Kane).
+Previously (and ongoing), I spent many years recording and mixing influential underground records for the same producers (Leon Michels and co.), with artists like Lee Fields & The Expressions, El Michels Affair, Budos Band, Charles Bradley and Menahan Street Band, Lady Wray, The Shacks, Brainstory, and others on small, vinyl-centric labels such as Big Crown Records and Daptone.
+Mainstream producers with their ear to the ground, chiefly Mark Ronson and Andrew Wyatt, took note of the great sounds on these taste-making releases and will occasionally involve me in their productions (Adele, Lady Gaga, Dua Lipa, Miley Cyrus, etc.) and film scores (Barbie, The Last Showgirl, F1, Narnia).

 RECORDING

 Savvy producers and artists who understand that it’s not possible to achieve the best mix without first capturing the right sounds will still hire me to help with their recordings, or will at least have me come and setup their own private studios or sessions in such a way that they can get good sounds without me.
+As a resourceful freelancer I have made great recordings at studios across three continents, and what a blast!
 I don’t have much time for this specialist work between mix projects, but I do thoroughly enjoy it and greatly appreciate how much easier it makes the mixing later on.

 AN ACTUAL ENGINEER